 Campaign created as a part of Ben & Jerry's social mission in cooperation with Love Does not Exclude and Equality Parade.
-Together with F25 Production House, we hijacked the prom to organize the Equality Prom Dance that was danced by the future high school graduates from 1SLO Bednarska in Warsaw in a gesture of solidarity with LGBT+ peers.
+Together with F25 Production House, we hijacked the prom night to organize the Equality Prom Dance that was danced by the future high school graduates from 1SLO Bednarska in Warsaw in a gesture of solidarity with LGBT+ peers.

 Prom night is an important day in life of every young person, being some kind of an entry into adulthood.
 Polonez dance is an integral part of it, but like a lot of traditional dances it is danced in mixed-sex couples, mainly as a result of culture standards dictated by heteronormative society.
 Unluckily it often excludes homosexual people to dance with their chosen partner and puts them in an uncomfortable position or even pushes them to resign from a party.
 This is in contrast to hetero couples, who can come to a prom with whoever they want to.